github/opensource.guide/docs/content-model.md

 ### Image

 Images help visually illustrate a point.
 Some images are instructive, such as a graph.
 Other images are visual, such as a webpage screenshot.
-We should have lots of these.
+There should be lots of these.

 ### Data vignette